-The Lord wants us to experience joy in our lives; joy that is not dependent on our circumstances nor is fleeting at the firs sign of trouble.
+The Lord wants us to experience joy in our lives; joy that is not dependent on our circumstances nor is it fleeting at the first sign of trouble.
 Sadly, many Christians never truly experience the fullness of God’s joy.
 I believe it is because there are some things missing in their lives.
 These missing elements prevent joy from being a reality.

 Let’s look at Leviticus 25 and the terms that applied to the Year of Jubilee to see what might be missing in our lives: